 Restricted share awards consist of restricted shares and restricted share units that are granted to eligible employees, executives, and board members and consist of ordinary shares (or the right to receive ordinary shares) subject to restrictions and a risk of forfeiture.
 Restricted shares issued to employees and executives generally vest over a period of three or five years.
 Restricted share units generally vest over a period of three years.
 For restricted share awards with a three-year vesting period, one-third of the award vests on each of the first three anniversaries of the grant date of the award.
-For restricted share awards with a five-year vesting period, 25% of the award vests on the third anniversary of the grant date of the award, 25% vests on the fourth anniversary of the grant date of the award.
+For restricted share awards with a five-year vesting period, 25% of the award vests on the third anniversary of the grant date of the award, 25% vests on the fourth anniversary of the grant date of the award and 50% vests on the fifth anniversary of the grant date of the award.
 Restricted share awards issued to our directors for their services as directors generally vest one year from the grant date of the award.